pmcdowell-okta/hackey-golang-build/readme.md

 When you are done you should have a binary called main in the `bin` directory

 If it is working properly you should be able to run it.

+#### test

+There is a test in the src/localtest directory to make sure you can read the local filesystem, but it is very basic

+You can go the the `src/localhtml` directory and run `go test`, or you can run the test globally using `make test`